-We may have dodged a severe winter but spring is here and with it comes unpredictable weather.
-It is a good thing for contractors that construction site tents allow them to carry on, despite what Mother Nature may bring.
+We may have dodged a severe winter, but spring is here and with it comes unpredictable weather.
+It’s a good thing that construction site tents allow contractors to carry on despite what Mother Nature may bring.

-While bad weather can mean increased productivity and less distractions for some industries and workers, it can cause apprehension and concern for general contractors.
+While bad weather can mean increased productivity and fewer distractions for certain industries, it can cause apprehension and concern for general contractors.
 As most everyone in the construction industry knows, delays can mean missed deadlines, and that usually translates into lost revenue.

 Are you worried the weather may cause unacceptable delays?
 Here is what the best contractors do to keep things moving.

 Spring high winds and rain can throw a major wrench into construction projects.
-As the winds blow dust around job sites, there is an impact on your workers, your equipment, and your site materials.
-When winds are especially severe everything can come to a grinding halt.
+As winds blow dust around job sites, workers, equipment, and site materials are all impacted.
+When gusts are especially severe, work can come to a grinding halt.

 This applies to rain as well.
-Infiltration of water at any point in your process can mean not only costly delays but damage to building material like drywall and plywood.
-There is also the degradation of working conditions for your team and wear and tear on your equipment and tools without protected equipment storage increases.
+Infiltration of water at any point in your process can mean not only costly delays but damage to building materials like drywall and plywood.
+Working conditions for your team degrade and wear and tear on equipment and tools without protected equipment storage increases.

-However, when construction site tents become part of the equation, spring weather does not have to translate into costly delays.
 Keep in mind these costs are not usually easy to recoup, even when they may appear to be written into your contract.
+However, when construction site tents become part of the equation, spring weather does not have to create costly delays.

 Do not count on spring weather being excusable.

-Weather is an excusable delay when it can be defined as unusual and severe, but as many unlucky contractors have found out, not everyone agrees on what constitutes “unusual and severe”.
-That means there is often a fine line between “excusable” and “inexcusable” when it comes to weather-related delays in construction projects.
+Weather can be an excusable delay when it is unusual and severe, but as many unlucky contractors have found out, not everyone agrees on what constitutes “unusual and severe”.
+There is often a fine line between “excusable” and “inexcusable” when it comes to weather-related delays for construction projects.

 Ask any construction lawyer and you will find that bad weather does not always constitute an acceptable excuse for halting of work.
 While labor strikes, problems with utilities, and archaeological finds may provide an extension of time, bad weather is not always a valid defense.